 The LA Times has called the multi-week music festival, “the highlight of the summer.”
 Twenty-four award-winning young artists from 22 countries, including Ecuador, Turkey, Italy, Japan, Azerbaijan, Serbia, Belgium, France, Armenia and Poland, will perform under the direction of Maestro Schmieder.
 The acclaimed ensemble of international musical soloists is often referred to as the “United Nations of Classical Music.”
 Mark Swed of the LA Times has said, “A world-class performance by young players with technique to burn.”

-On July 15, 16 and 17 at 7:30pm, the festival’s ensemble-in-residence, the critically acclaimed Trio Zadig, with an impressive 11 international competition prizes, along with four iPalpiti Soloists, will present three different concerts at the Encinitas Library, 540 Cornish Drive, Encinitas CA 92024.
+The festival’s ensemble-in-residence, the critically acclaimed Trio Zadig, with an impressive 11 international competition prizes, along with four iPalpiti Soloists, will present three different concerts at the Encinitas Library, 540 Cornish Drive, Encinitas CA 92024.
 Concert information and repertoire is forthcoming.
 Visit the ipalpiti website here.

-On Saturday, July 18 at 7:30pm, the iPalpiti Orchestra, conducted by Eduard Schmieder, will perform a concert of masterworks at the Conrad Prebys Performing Arts Center, 7600 Fay Ave, San Diego, CA 92037.
+The iPalpiti Orchestra, conducted by Eduard Schmieder, will perform a concert of masterworks at the Conrad Prebys Performing Arts Center, 7600 Fay Ave, San Diego, CA 92037.
 Concert information and repertoire is forthcoming.
 Visit the ipalpiti website here.